-Check oil level as recommended in the Periodic Maintenance Schedule.
+Check oil level at least every 8 hours of operation.
 Check more frequently on a new or reconditioned engine as oil consumption is higher until the piston rings seat properly.

 When adding oil between oil changes, it is preferable to use the same brand, as various brands of oil may not be compatible together.
 Refer to MAINTENANCE for recommended oil change intervals and procedures.